MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/renderdevicedriver-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RenderDeviceDriver element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RenderDeviceDriver element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Device driver name and version of the render device used to consume the media of this call

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information